Skip to main content

 Photo of Donald Anderson

-Donald Anderson will serve as Visiting Assistant Professor of Practice, teaching a Trial Advocacy for Trial Teams course.
+Donald Anderson will serve as Visiting Assistant Professor of Practice and Director of the Trial Team, teaching a Trial Advocacy for Trial Teams course.
 Professor Anderson comes to ONU Law from Stetson University College of Law in Florida, where he served in a similar role and coached their trial teams to regional and national championships.
 Professor Anderson is also a Criminal Defense and Civil Trial Litigation attorney, representing individuals in the state, federal and administrative court systems.
 In addition to managing his own firm, Professor Anderson has also worked for several leading law firms and worked as an Assistant Public Defender handling hundreds of criminal cases including murder, 10-20-Life, drug trafficking, DUI’s, and all felony crimes.
 He obtained his JD from Stetson University College of Law.

 Anderson's Profile